BDC Hamburger Icon

 Nextiva’s professional implementation services, available with all plans, make it the winner in this category, even though Ooma's installation process is rather straightforward.

-Customer Support
+Customer support

 Nextiva

-We like that Nextiva also has extensive self-service options for users who prefer a DIY approach to troubleshooting.
+We like that Nextiva also has extensive self-service options for users who prefer a do-it-yourself approach to troubleshooting.
 The platform’s comprehensive knowledge base includes quick-start guides for apps, call flows and VoIP setups.
 Users can also benefit from instructional videos and on-demand webinars covering diverse topics ranging from call recording to equipment provisioning.

 Ooma